 Graeme and Moira Walker, along with crew Steve Robinson were motorsailing their Beneteau First 47.7, Promise 3 off Finisterre at 0645 on 22 September when they endured a 45-minute orca encounter.

-Graeme said they had been looking out for the whales but only became aware of them when ‘the wheel was taken out of my hands, then one broke the surface on the port side, followed by another a minute later.’
+Graeme said they had been looking out for the orcas but only became aware of them when ‘the wheel was taken out of my hands, then one broke the surface on the port side, followed by another a minute later.’

 The Maritime Rescue Coordination Centre (MRCC) told them to stop the vessel, and they put the engine into neutral.